 This exceptional color accuracy and coverage of both DCI-P3 and sRGB color space means the U2723QE is an excellent choice for photo editing and video editing.
 I think it’s a great option for those looking to get good colors without breaking the bank.
 Especially when compared to some of the more expensive options that don’t really offer all that much more accuracy, like the BenQ designer monitors.

 The U2723QE has HDR, but it’s not true HDR, just VESA DisplayHDR 400.
-It works totally fine if you’re watching HDR movies for example, but if you trying to produce any HDR content, for example when editing video, you’re going to want to go with a different monitor with full proper HDR support.
+It works totally fine if you’re consuming HDR content (like games and movies), but if you trying to produce any HDR content, for example when editing video, you’re going to want to go with a different monitor with full, proper HDR support.

 Viewing angles are good, I didn’t notice any major blacklight bleed, and brightness is fairly good at 400 nits.
 This is only going to be an issue if you have a really bright light source shining directly onto your monitor, like the sun for example.